 • Children and Adolescents • Family • Adult Individual Therapy

-• Marriage/Couples • Bereavement • Trauma • Addictions/Substance Abuse
+• Marriage/Couples • Bereavement • Trauma • Substance Abuse & Gambling Issues

 Therapy, also referred to as psychotherapy or counselling, is the process of an individual, family, or group meeting with a therapist to resolve problematic behaviours, beliefs, feelings, relationship issues, and/or somatic complaints (sensations in the body).
 Engaging in therapy can be a big step toward being the best version of yourself and living the healthiest life possible—no matter what challenges you may be facing.
 Through therapy, you can change self-destructive behaviours and habits, resolve uncomfortable or painful feelings, improve your relationships, and more.

 As each individual is unique, no one can tell you exactly what your therapy process will be like.
 During any type of therapy you will establish goals for your therapy and determine the steps you will take to get there.
 No matter what type of therapy is involved, the relationship between client and therapist is a confidential one that focuses not only on the content of what you talk about, but also the process.
 The therapeutic process is considered to be just as important as the specific issues or concerns you share in therapy.
 It includes the comfort level you feel in talking with your therapist, and the manner in which you share your feelings and experiences.

 Overall, you can expect your therapist to provide a healthy and positive relationship, be supportive and attentive to your needs, give you appropriate feedback, and follow ethical guidelines.
 Appropriate therapy should be tailored to you, your experiences, and your achievement of specific goals.

 • Learning Disabilities • Developmental Disabilities • Behavioral Disorders

 • Emotional/Mood Disorders • Autism Spectrum Disorders

 • Attention Deficit Disorders (ADHD)